 In tandem with the construction of the new commercial office space building is the creation of a 400-space parking garage.
 This structure will allow for ample parking as residents and visitors make their way to IDEA Commons.

 With so much energy and momentum coalescing around IDEA Commons, the perfect opportunity presented itself for the City of Springfield to begin serious conversations about daylighting Jordan Creek in downtown Springfield.
-The project is one that has been talked about for years in Springfield – and with the addition of new buildings, new activity and new investment in the area the timing couldn’t be better.
+Renew Jordan Creek has been talked about for years in Springfield – and with the addition of new buildings, new activity and new investment in the area the timing couldn’t be better.

 The Jordan Creek currently runs underground directly through the IDEA Commons district.
 Plans to daylight the creek have been a recurring theme in the City of Springfield’s Forward SGF comprehensive planning effort that kicked off in 2019 and wrapped up in 2020.
 The commitment from partners like the City of Springfield to continue to make improvements and add features such as these adjacent to and inside the IDEA Commons district demonstrates the entire community’s commitment to the vision and success of the area.
 This work will further connect downtown and IDEA Commons to the Grant Avenue Parkway and Wonders of Wildlife.